sanjayvjacob/todolist-app-js/README.md

-# To-Do List App
+## To-Do List App

+# Users should be able to:

+- Add Items to the list
+- Strikethrough items with single click
+- Delete items with double click

-Screenshot
+# Screenshot

 ![](./screenshot.png)

-Live site URL
+# Live site URL

 https://sanjayvjacob.github.io/todolist-app-js/